carblue/acos5_gui/README.md

 PKCS#15 specials with acos5_64_gui:
 Deviating from PKCS#15, if an EF.SKDF is present, it doesn't expect the file path, but the path of the DF that contains the secret key file (analogous as prescribed by PKCS#15 for the Pin describing file EF.AODF)<br>
 Though the PKCS#15 detection code is working for me, it may not yet be as robust as required to cover the diversity possible (probably/possibly I'm going to switch to the opensc implementation available).
-If it fails, then change in module util_opensc source code:<br>
-doCheckPKCS15 = true -> doCheckPKCS15 = false
+If it fails, then change in module util_opensc source code:  doCheckPKCS15 = true -> doCheckPKCS15 = false